-2.1 Mixtures are a combination of two or more substances
+3.1 Mixtures are a combination of two or more substances

 Consider the things around you.
 Perhaps they are made of wood, glass or plastic.
 Wood, glass and plastic are all mixtures - each of these materials is made up of two or more substances.
 Some materials are pure substances.
-A pure substance is one that is not combined with anything else.
+A pure substance is one where all the particles are identical.
 Pure water, oxygen and diamonds are examples of pure substances.